 Batteries are hot-swappable, making it straightforward to change dying batteries without affecting the running time of the device.

 L10 XSLATE is pretty energy efficient.
 It uses less power than some of its predecessors who were also weaker.
 However, using the device in full brightness certainly drains out the battery much faster.
 Depending on the brightness levels, the device draws from 3 W and 11 W when idle on the desktop.
 The powerful backlight can speed up consumption by 8 W, while maximum loads use around 18 W.

 Just one look at Zebra’s accessories list shows how extensive they are.
 Some of the featured accessories contribute to the extended battery life, provide docking solutions that transfer the device into a desktop configuration, and much more.
 The battery pack extends the working time up to three times.
 You can also find a battery kickstand for changing the viewing angle.

 Here’s a list of the most notable accessories you can get for the Zebra L10 XSLATE:

 - Office dock

 - Standard or extended batteries

 - Shoulder strap

 - Screen cleaning cloth

-If you’re interested in purchasing Zebra L10 XSLATE or Sonim RS80, we’ve got you covered.
+If you’re interested in purchasing the Zebra L10 XSLATE or the Getac T800, we’ve got you covered.
 Here at Energy Electronics, we distribute the best communication devices in bulk and can advise you on the best solutions to fit your needs.
 Contact us for your free quote, delivered within one business hour.